Bigghead/Momentum-Clone/Meeting_Minute_27_Oct.md

 Use [doclets.io](https://doclets.io/) for automatically updating & hosting documents
 ##### b.
 Project Management
 GitHub issues for tasks & technical discussions

-Each issue will be assigned to a pair of assignees Project board on GitHub to track progress
+Each issue will be assigned to a pair of assignees

+Project board on GitHub to track progress

-Publish all the latest progress regardless of completion level at the end of each pair-programming session
+Publish all the latest progress regardless of completion level at the end of each pair-programming session to a new branch - NOT MASTER or GITHUB-PAGES

+	Naming convention: [AuthorName]/[coreFeature]
+	e.g TuAn/Documentation
 ##### c.
 Meeting:
 Skype
 ##### d.
 Pair programming: